Bagavan: History

 Bagavan was the site of one of the most important shrines of pre-Christian Armenia, and an eternal flame was kept burning there.
 The royal family of Armenia celebrated the New Year's festival at Bagavan, on the first day of the first month (Nawasard) of the Armenian calendar.
 Bagavan was also a centre for the worship of Aramazd, the Armenian version of Ahura Mazda.
 Movses Khorenatsi attributed the foundation of the altar at Bagavan to "the last Tigran" and the establishment of the New Year festival to King Valarsaces; however, the modern scholar Robert H. Hewsen notes that these theories were probably Movses's own inventions.

 According to Agathangelos, Tiridates III of Armenia (r.
 287–330) and his court were baptized by Gregory the Illuminator at Bagavan in the Euphrates.
 Gregory reportedly founded the monastery of St. John the Baptist at Bagavan.
 The Turkish name of the town, Üç Kilise ("the three churches"), derives from this monastery.
 The Sasanian king (shah) Yazdegerd II (r.
 438–457) camped at Bagavan in 439 during his punitive campaign in Sasanian Armenia.

-In 587 during the reign of emperor Maurice, Bagavan and much of Armenia came under Roman administration after the Romans defeated the Sassanid Persian Empire at the battle of the Blarathon.
+In 591 during the reign of emperor Maurice, Bagavan and much of Armenia came under Roman administration after the Romans aided Khosrow II in defeating the rebel Bahram Chobin at the battle of the Blarathon.

 Bagavan's St. John the Baptist church was completed in 631–639 on the left bank of the Euphrates river.
 Hewsen notes that it was originally surrounded by a "high wall flanked with towers which protected the monasting buildings within".
 In 1877, it was ransacked by Kurds before being completely demolished after 1915 during the Armenian genocide.